chanchann/blog/_posts/2025-03-27-hypejelly.md

 - **Funding Rate**: Balance between longs and shorts is maintained through funding rates to prevent prices from deviating too far from spot markets
 - **Liquidation Mechanism**: Positions are forcefully closed (liquidated) when price movements cause insufficient margin coverage, with the platform's liquidity providers (like Hyperliquid's HLP vault) taking over

-In the JELLYJELLY incident, traders exploited this mechanism's high leverage feature, attempting to profit by manipulating prices to trigger liquidations.
+In the JELLYJELLY incident:
+- Manipulators exploited low liquidity characteristics by opening $6 million short positions
+- They pushed up spot prices to trigger liquidations for profit
+- With HLP as a passive counterparty and JELLYJELLY's shallow market depth
+- HLP faced unrealized losses up to $12 million

 ### 2.2 Market Manipulation Principle: Short Squeeze